Congratulations! Your interview research, preparation and practice have paid off; the role has been offered to you. So, what’s the next step?

 If you feel the salary is insufficient, express your concern to us when asking for time to review the offer.

-We will immediately advise whether there may be some flexibility or not.
+We will immediately advise whether or not there may be some flexibility.

 Some employers do not engage in salary negotiation.